 Some 'tools of the trade' I use often

-:small_orange_diamond: Before that I was an intern at Google on their Search Infrastructure team --- slinging C++ code on systems supporting literally billions of users.
+:small_orange_diamond: Before that I was at Google working on their Search Infrastructure team --- slinging C++ code on systems supporting literally billions of users.
 Here is a public post-mortem of the system I worked on.
-Fun times (especially the massage chairs)!
+Fun times (especially the massage chairs).

-:small_orange_diamond: I also graduated summa cum laude from the University of Southern California (USC) with a degree in Computer Engineering & Computer Science.
+:small_orange_diamond: Education: University of Southern California (USC) - Bachelor's of Computer Engineering & Computer Science (summa cum laude, top GPA of my graduating class).
 At the time I had a serious electronics hobby, leading me to build an iPhone controlled power outlet (think Belkin WeMo) and a Weightlifting Velocity measurement device.
 This was part of the reason I decided to move to Shenzhen, China.
 My inspiration was Bunnie Huang's excellent blog & articles on the subject.

 If you'd like email updates when I put out new articles click here.

-***Don't like that bonus?
-Refresh the page to see your other options!
+***Don't like that idea?
+Click the orange text to see your other options.